YoichiMukai/Yoichi-website-academic/content/authors/admin/_index.md

 ---
 ### Welcome to my website

-I am a linguist and the director of the[Linguistic Research Laboratory](https://ah.viu.ca/lrl) who are interested in a range of data-driven research, with a focus on the empirical study of language through experimentation.
-My primary research interest lies in the underlying mechanisms of speech communication.
-Although speech is highly variable, speakers and listeners seem to communicate with ease.
-It is intriguing to study how the production of speech varies and how listeners cope with such variability.
-My LinguisTree is [here](https://academictree.org/linguistics/tree.php?pid=817024).
+I am a linguist with a research focus on the phonetics and psycholinguistics of spoken language.
+My research is focused on four related questions:
+- How does spelling influence spoken language?
+- How does spontaneous speech differ from careful speech?
+- How do a bilingual's two languages influence each other in the mind?
+- What makes second-language speech sound fluent?

+To address these questions, I study both native and non-native speakers, using a range of experimental methods that capture speech as it is produced and comprehended.
+I combine acoustic-phonetic analysis of speech with psycholinguistic methods such as pupillometry to quantify both the variability of the speech signal and the cognitive effort that underlies producing and understanding spoken words.

 #### "All Things Language: Linguistics of VIU", the VIU Arts and Humanities Colloquium Series 2024
 <iframe width="560" height="315" src="https://www.youtube.com/embed/EzBX4n1Mdfg?si=1aCpicq004xyMVSp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>